jmielkeway/ccos4rbpi_volume0/chapter06/slab.md

             CPUCACHE_DATA(new)[j] = CPUCACHE_DATA(old)[j];
         }
         log("Done with setup for cachesize %x\r\n", sizecache->objsize);
+        cake_free(ref);
     }
-    free_pages(ppa);
-    free_pages(ppb);
+    free_pages(page);
 }
 ```

-Once the temporary pages are no longer referenced, and therefore no longer needed, they can be returned to the page allocator.
+The 32-byte container of four cpucaches only serves to hold pointers to the caches until those references are copied into the cache object.
+The container is subsequently freed.
+Once the temporary eight-page block is no longer needed, the block is returned to the page allocator.

 #### Implementation - Cache Cache (Standard Caches)